mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

       We only have two nodes in our example.
 Thus, if one of they got offline for any reason, our whole cluster would be taken down due to lack of quorum (>50%).
 To avoid this situation, we configure our policy to `ignore` and nothing else needs to be done.
 In a production scenario, it would be a good idea to have at least 3 nodes to ensure higher availability though.

-    * `property default-resource-stickiness=100`
+    * `property resource-stickiness=100`

-      The `default-resource-stickiness` determines where the cluster resources will be allocated.
+      The `resource-stickiness` determines where the cluster resources will be allocated.
 The default behavior is to get the resources back to the original nodes where they were allocated.
 This means that, after a failure, the resource will be allocated in another node from the cluster and, when the original node is back to a healthy state, the resource is moved back to it.
 This is not ideal, because the users will be exposed to a inconsistent scenario twice.
 To avoid this situation, you can set a weight (between -1.000.000 and 1.000.000) to the `default-resource-stickiness` parameter: a `0` means the resource will be moved back to its original node; a positive value tells the resource should be kept where it is.

       In our case, we arbitrarily set it to `100`.